Hearing God

 God’s call may be an inward drawing, an internal prodding, or a wooing sense in one’s spirit.
 On occasion, God’s direction may come as an outward audible voice, which sounds much like our own human voice (1 Sam.
 3: 1-21).
 Mostly, God speaks in our hearts as a thought that is much like our own reasoning.
 God’s thought appears to come out of nowhere and is not an idea we normally would have conceived.
 Dallas Willard calls this type of inward direction, “a God characteristic type of thought” (1 Kings 19: 12).
 God is not playing a cat and mouse game disappearing when we most need him.
 He is no trickster playing with our lives while we stumble around in the dark.
 The Lord will make his will known even if he has to repeat it continually.

 God’s call may lead us to a season of difficulty and opposition from the enemy (Matt.
 4:1).
 Trials do not indicate that we missed God or somehow lost our way.
-The very thing that God most desires to accomplish in us and through us is the very thing that the kingdom of darkness wants to oppose.
+The very thing that God most desires to accomplish in us and through us, intimacy with him, is the very thing that the kingdom of darkness wants to oppose.
 We should not allow difficulties and discouragements to prevent us from obeying the call of God.
 If we obey and trust God’s call, the Lord will be glorified by our obedience and our faith will grow exponentially.

 There are open doors in every life, doors to high achievement and wide usefulness and spiritual discovery.
 Many of us, in moods which we allow too often, look upon our circumstances in life as barriers to attainment; but in our moments of truer perception we discern that the imagined prison bars are in reality open doors of opportunity.
 Our circumstances only look like barriers because the inward eye by which we recognize spiritual values is diseased.